-Notice that most type test BIFs have older equivalents, without the is_prefix.
+Notice that most type test BIFs have older equivalents, without the is\ prefix.
 These old BIFs are retained for backwards compatibility only and are not to be used in new code.
 They are also only allowed at top level.
 For example, they are not allowed in Boolean expressions in guards.

 abs(Number)

 bit_size(Bitstring)

 byte_size(Bitstring)

 element(N, Tuple)

 float(Term)

 hd(List)

+is_map_key(Key, Map)

 length(List)

 map_get(Key, Map)

 map_size(Map)

 node()

 node(Pid Ref Port)

 round(Number)

 self()

 size(Tuple Bitstring)

 tl(List)

 trunc(Number)

 tuple_size(Tuple)